Bias Reporting & Prevention

 Answer

-Yes, reports through the Bias Response Tool can be submitted anonymously.
+Yes, reports through the Bias Support Tool can be submitted anonymously.
 You also have the choice to share as much or as little detail as you wish.
-If you choose to report anonymously, keep in mind that there will be no way for the Bias Response Team to follow up with questions or to get any additional information, so please take care to provide sufficient detail.
+If you choose to report anonymously, keep in mind that there will be no way for the Bias Support Team to follow up with questions or to get any additional information, so please take care to provide sufficient detail.

 Answer